Prabathunni/Prabathunni/README.md

 ---

 ## 🚀 About Me
-I'm a **self-taught web developer** currently learning the **MERN stack** and passionate about crafting engaging web experiences.
-I enjoy building projects that help me grow as a developer while experimenting with new tools and frameworks.
+I'm a **MERN Stack Developer** passionate about building web applications and exploring new technologies.
+I enjoy coding, problem-solving, and continuously improving my skills.

 ## 🛠️ Tech Stack
 ### **Frontend:**